ninnghazad/SWARM/README.md

 </ul>
 Optional parts:
 <ul>
-<li>infoserver - receives drone communication and shows current stati, also sends data as JSON to URL.<li>
+<li>infoserver - receives drone communication and shows current stati, also sends data as JSON to URL.</li>
-<li>more tools - tools to restart/shutdown all systems, query information ...<li>
+<li>more tools - tools to restart/shutdown all systems, query information ...</li>
 </ul>